grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**

-- Find the tenant with bad sample on ingester's tenants list, where a warning "maximum time too far in the future" is displayed.
+- Find the tenant with bad sample on ingester's tenants list, where a warning "TSDB Head max timestamp too far in the future" is displayed.
 - Flush tenant's data to blocks storage.
 - Remove tenant's directory on disk and restart ingester.